mehmandarov/myZumo/README.md

 ## Installation

 1. Follow the [getting started page](http://www.arduino.cc/en/Guide/HomePage) for Arduino to set up the environment
-  * Download and install Android IDE
+  * Download and install Arduino IDE
   * Connect Arduino to Zumo and connect it to the computer
   * Make sure the drivers fro Arduno are installed on the computer
   * Open and upload the Standard Firmata (File->Examples->Firmata->Standard Firmata) to the Arduino.